rstudio/team-admin.rstudio.com/docs/rstudio-connect/lab-using-connect.md

 ## Task: Allow pop-ups in your browser

 When you connect your IDE to Connect, a choreographed **dance** starts.
-During this dance you provide your Connect credentials to RStudio Server Pro.
+During this dance you provide your Connect credentials to RStudio Workbench.

 The dance includes a pop-up window that is blocked by most modern browsers.